What we do

 As an APRA AMCOS member, you enjoy global representation for your music rights.
 We have agreements with other organisations like us around the world.
 So when your music is used in another territory, our affiliates collect money on your behalf.
 They then pay these royalties to us, and we pay you.

-Our leadership team, Boards, ambassadors and staff all work together to provide the best outcomes for our members.
+Our leadership team, Boards, ambassadors, and staff all work together to provide the best outcomes for our members.

 We focus on campaigns and organisations that reflect the values and principles of our members, customers, staff, and the wider music industry.